-- a) in circumstances that are relevant (for example, redundancy); and - b) that is in accordance with our published policy on how we exercise the various employer discretions provided by the Local Government Pension Scheme (LGPS); and/or

-- c) that complies with the specific term(s) of a settlement agreement. - d) that complies with the statutory guidance on the making and disclosure of Special Severance Payments by local authorities in England.
+- a) in circumstances that are relevant (for example, redundancy); and - b) that is in accordance with our published policy on how we exercise the various employer discretions provided by the Local Government Pension Scheme (LGPS); and/or - c) that complies with the specific term(s) of a settlement agreement. - d) that complies with the statutory guidance on the making and disclosure of Special Severance Payments by local authorities in England.

-Redundancy payments were reviewed and capped in 2010.
-Payments are currently capped at twice the number of weeks required by Employment Rights Act and use actual weekly pay up to twice the statutory maximum at the time of calculation.
+Redundancy payments are currently capped at twice the number of weeks required by Employment Rights Act and use actual weekly pay up to twice the statutory maximum at the time of calculation.